 We recommend feeding a minimum of 50% moist food and preferably 100% moist food, especially for male cats and cats that do not like to drink much water.

 There are those who object strongly to EAA, or Early Age Altering.
 These veterinarians and associations believe that EAA leads to an increased risk of fracture to long bones, obesity, a negative effect on overall growth, changes in behavior, and an increase in disease risk.
-They also feel that using anesthesia on kittens is too risky.
+They also feel that using anesthesia on very young kittens is too risky.

 Excerpt From "Early Spay Neuter Considerations For The Canine Athlete" © 2005 Chris Zink DVM, PhD, DACVP

 Excerpt From “Long-Term Health Risks and Benefits Associated with Spay/Neuter in Dogs” © 2007 Laura J. Sanborn, M.S.

 Maine Coons that are spayed/neutered are much happier, more affectionate and responsive to their owners.
 As such they have no reason to misbehave as far as urinating, howling, and displaying aggression.
 Cats suffering from hormones are not happy cats.

 Unspayed female cats may spray urine and are also very prone to pyometra (a disease of the uterus which can be deadly if left untreated).
 The best prevention is to have them spayed at 6 months of age or a few months later at the discretion of your vet .